 - black pepper - adds a little zip

-- yellow ground dry mustard - balances out the flavor
+- dry mustard - balances out the flavor

-- Texas Pete Dust seasoning blend - can substitute cayenne pepper if needed
+- Texas Pete Dust - can substitute cayenne pepper if you like it hot!

-1 - To make this dry rub chicken wings recipe, mix all ingredients in a small bowl until well blended.
+1 - To make this delicious chicken wing rub recipe, mix all ingredients in a small bowl until well blended.

 2 - Using a paper towel, pat chicken until dry.
-Place pieces in a large bowl and toss with a tablespoon of olive oil or another oil with a high smoke point like avocado or canola.
+Place pieces in a large bowl and toss with a little bit of olive oil (or another oil with a high smoke point like avocado or canola).

 3 - Sprinkle rub mixture over chicken pieces in the large mixing bowl and rub it into the meat with your hands.
 Make sure to coat both sides.